Kitchen Remodel Timeline: What to Expect at Every Phase

 What Factors Determine a Kitchen Renovation Timeline?

-Several key factors govern how long a kitchen renovation timeline will run, and understanding them allows for informed, defensible scheduling decisions:
+Several key factors determine how long a kitchen renovation timeline will run.
+Understanding them helps you build a realistic schedule:

 • Project scope is the primary driver: